Home

 What is Considered Overtime Work in Singapore?

-Overtime is defined as any work exceeding your usual or contractual hours, excluding breaks and meal times.
+Overtime is as any work exceeding your usual or contractual hours, excluding breaks and meal times.
 This often means exceeding 8 hours a day or 44 hours a week.

 Eligibility for Overtime Pay